-We are a Denver public relations agency with experience rivaling any of the larger Colorado public relations firms, but with none of the overhead.
+We offer the same level of experience and service found at bigger public relations firms, but with none of the overhead.
 We are flexible enough to work with you on a retainer basis, an hourly basis, or a per project contract.

 Our team comprises experts in their respective fields—public relations, media relations, crisis communications, online marketing and brand management.
-They have worked for news outlets, health care organizations, startups, educational institutions, sports teams, nonprofits and government agencies in Denver, throughout Colorado and nationally.
-Health care is our specialty, but we also work with nonprofits, government agencies, professional services, and iconic brands.
+They have worked for news outlets, healthcare organizations, startups, educational institutions, sports teams, nonprofits and government agencies in Denver, throughout Colorado and nationally.
+Healthcare is our specialty, but we also work with nonprofits, government agencies, professional service firms, and iconic brands.

 There are many options when choosing a public relations firm.
 There are flashy websites, big promises and mixed messages.
-We started Pushkin PR, because we wanted to create a Denver public relations firm with a little less flash and a lot more substance.
+We started Pushkin PR, because we wanted to build an agency with a little less flash and a lot more substance.

 Colorado’s Community Health Centers (CHCs) suffered from a poor reputation among medical students and professionals.
 The perception was that CHCs were run-down facilities that only served the destitute.
-CCHN wanted to develop a public relations campaign throughout Colorado to help CHCs recruit and retain a primary care workforce to meet the growing needs of Colorado’s medically underserved, and to be considered employers of choice for talented, mission-driven health care providers.
+Colorado Community Health Network (CCHN) wanted to develop a public relations campaign throughout Colorado to help CHCs recruit and retain a primary care workforce to meet the growing needs of Colorado’s medically underserved, and to be considered employers of choice for talented, mission-driven healthcare providers.

 The Purple Heart Foundation’s reputation took a hit when the organization received an “F” from the Charity Rating Guide and Watchdog Report.
 After making changes to its leadership team and adjusting financial reporting practices, the organization still could not shake the bad rap.
 They also grappled with an identity crisis —unable to clearly distinguish themselves from other veterans organizations due to a confusing, inconsistent and stale brand, leaving the foundation unsure how to communicate its brand to the veteran community, the public and potential major donors.